allanglen/c172-flight-sim-panel/instrument_panel/README.md

 There are models for each bezel type (`bezel_large.FCStd`, `bezel_small.FCStd`, `bezel_annunciator.FCStd`) and components in each model can be toggled on/off to produce STL files for all of the required instruments.

+These parts are also available on Thingiverse at https://www.thingiverse.com/thing:2690541

 ### Large Instruments (3 1/2")

 `bezel_large.stl` (tachometer, turn and balance indicator)